 Performance: As illustrated in Table 5, entrepreneurial orientation has no significant effect on business performance and even negative.
-This finding is interesting as a study considering the entrepreneurial nature of SMEs, especially, the craft sector has unique characteristics, so that, the first hypothesis is not accepted, the results of this study are similar to what Frank et al.
+This finding is interesting as a study considering the entrepreneurial nature of S1.1Es, especially, the craft sector has rmlque characteristics, so that, the first hypothesis is not accepted, the results of this study are similar to what Frank el al.